smeredith/smeredith.github.io/_drafts/data-structure-disjoint-sets.md

 Links are followed this way until an index is found that "points" to itself, indicating that it is the representative.

 Initially, each element contains its own index.
-For example, the vector v is initialized as `{0,1,2,3,...,numElements-1}`.
+For example, the vector v is initialized to `{0,1,2,3,...,numElements-1}`.
-This means each set contains one element and the representative for set n is n because v[n] == n.
+This means each of numElements set contains one element and the representative for set n is n because v[n] == n.
 Once we call `unionSets(0,1)` the vector might look like this: `{0,0,2,3,...,numElements-1}`. v[1] "points" to v[0] and v[0] points to itself, so 0 is the representative of the set {0,1}.
 `findSet(0)` and `findSet(1)` both return 0.

-To continue the example, if we then call `unionSets(0,2)`, the vector might look like this: `{0,0,2,3,...,numElements-1}`. v[2] points to v[1] and v[1] points to v[0] and v[0] points to itself.
+To continue the example, if we then call `unionSets(findSet(0),2)`, the vector might look like this: `{0,0,2,3,...,numElements-1}`. v[2] points to v[1] and v[1] points to v[0] and v[0] points to itself.
 So 0 is the representative for the set containing {0,1,2}.
-Note that the vector could also be represented as `{0,0,0,3,...,numElements-1}` and the result would be the same: v[1] and v[2] both point to their representative.
+Note that the vector could also be represented as `{0,0,0,3,...,numElements-1}` and the result would be the same: v[1] and v[2] both point directly to their representative.
 This is an implementation detail and an optimization opportunity.
 `findSet()` could perform better if each element in a set pointed directly to its representative rather than having to traverse a tree of parents each time.
 This is referred to as "path compression."